oddbird/oddsite/content/2017/03/06/pattern-making.rst

 That's not a good sign.

 Without a special budget
-and dedicated full-time style-guide team, we have to integrate style guides and pattern documentation into our daily process.
+and dedicated full-time style guide team, we have to integrate style guides and pattern documentation into our daily process.
 We need tools that encourage pattern-making,